Corteva Symposia Series Presents:

 About

-We are thrilled to bring together the UC Davis Plant Sciences community for this year’s symposium!
+We are thrilled to bring together the UC Davis Plant Sciences community for our 15th anniversary!

-Come to hear from speakers from across a diverse range of plant-related disciplines, network with academic and industry professionals, and enjoy a poster session and reception.
-The event will also be live-streamed to share fantastic research with attendees near and far.
+Attend a day dedicated to scientific research in the plant sciences.
+Hear from speakers across a diverse range of plant-related disciplines, network with academic and industry professionals alike, and enjoy a poster session featuring the research of up-and-coming scientists.
+The speaking event will also be live-streamed to share the fantastic research with attendees near and far.

 In-Person Attendance Information